PaperMC/docs/CONTRIBUTING.md

 9. **Keep It Concise**: Write clear and concise sentences.
 Avoid unnecessary jargon and explanations.

 10. **Be Inclusive**: Be mindful of all readers and contributors.
 Use language that is inclusive and welcoming to everyone.

+11. **Capitalise Vanilla**: When referring to the base game, use "Vanilla" with a capital "V".

 ## Automatic Doc Versioning